odb/shunt/README.md

         "work with required arg"
     ####################################################
     }

-    source ./tests/CLIunit.sh
+Run like this:

-Then simply run this script: `bash ./tests/command_test.sh`
+    $ ./CLIunit.sh ./tests.sh

-> See example.sh for more examples.
+> See `test/testOne.sh` for more examples.

 ##### Before / After Hooks